PHINet/PHINet/README.txt

 This is a testbed for an IoT-NDN-WBAN project.

-Project remains a work in progress.
+This remains a work in progress.